openxthinking/bullet-docs/docs/snippets.md

 # Guides

 ## Add custom fonts
-#### Step 1: Upload your font
+#### Step 1: Upload font
-1. From your Shopify admin, navigate to `Settings > Files`
+1. From Shopify admin, go to `Settings → Files`
-1. Click `Upload files` and select all your font files.
+1. Click `Upload files` and select all your font files
-1. Keep this page open since you'll need the URLs in `Step 2`.
+1. Keep this page open since you'll need the URLs in `Step 2`

 #### Step 2: Prepare your font
-1. From Shopify admin, navigate to `Online Store > Themes` click `Actions` then `Edit Code`.
+1. From Shopify admin, go to `Online Store → Themes` click `Actions` then `Edit Code`.
 1. Search for `global-fonts` under `snippets` and open the file.
-1. Replace `Your-Font-Name` with your font name. e.g. `Inter`
-1. Replace `font-Url-*` with URL to the respective font file.
-For instance if your font has only `.woff` and `.woff2`, replace them accordingly.
-1. When you're done `Save`.

-?> Or you can use our [@font-face generator](https://openthinking.app/x/font-face-generator/) to generate the needed code.
+1. Use OpenThinking [@font-face generator](https://openthinking.app/x/font-face-generator/) to generate the needed code
+1. When you're done click `Save`

-#### Step 3: Load font into your theme
+#### Step 3: Load font into theme
 1. Search for `theme` under `layout` and open the file.
 1. Copy the following code: `{%- render 'global-fonts' -%}` and Paste it right after `{%- render 'global-css-vars' -%}`
-1. When you're done `Save`
+1. When you're done click `Save`
-1. You're good to go!

 [<img src="https://raw.githubusercontent.com/openxthinking/master-docs/master/docs/_media/vta.svg" alt="Video tutorial" loading="lazy" width=150>](video#custom-fonts)